 The Beer Garden

-There are several food stands serving casual meals like brats, pizza and salads.
-The Anheuser-Busch hospitality room also offers visitors 21 and older two free glasses of various AB beers.
+The beer garden at the Bauernhof is where to go when you want a drink, snack, or meal.
+There is a large outdoor courtyard with tables and umbrellas as well as several food stands serving casual meals like brats, pizza, and salads.
+The Anheuser-Busch hospitality room also offers visitors ages 21 and older two free glasses of AB beer samples.

 The Clydesdale Stables

 During your visit to Grant's Farm, don't miss the chance to see the famed Budweiser Clydesdales.
-The Clydesdale Stable is located on the opposite side the the parking lot from the main entrance.
+The Clydesdale Stable is located on the opposite side of the parking lot from the main entrance.
 It's easiest to see the Clydesdales first thing when you arrive, before heading to the main gate, or as the final stop when you are leaving.
 There are about 25 Clydesdales who live at Grant's Farm.
 There's also a Clydesdale gift shop, and you can even get your picture taken with one of the horses.